aljebraschool/Quake-App/README.md

 Quake Report App
 ===================================

-This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+This is an earthquake app that can display any magnitude of earthquakes or the most recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.

 Used in a Udacity course in the Beginning Android Nanodegree.